We treat ADULTS, ADOLESCENTS and CHILDREN*

 Most clients are referred by their physician, but a referral is not necessary.

 For problems treated, please visit our “Treatment for Common Problems Section”.
-In brief, we provide treatment for the full spectrum of anxiety and mood disorders, as well as for low self-esteem, anger, relational difficulties, sleep disorders, and eating disorders except anorexia.
-We do not treat alcohol or drug addictions, and we are not specialized in the treatment of personality disorders.
+In brief, we provide treatment for the full spectrum of anxiety and mood disorders, OCD, PTSD, as well as for low self-esteem, anger, relational difficulties, grief and infertility, and sleep disorders.
+We do NOT treat alcohol or drug addictions, and we do not treat personality disorders.

 Making the First Contact

-Ms. Sydney Sullivan, our Clinic Coordinator, is responsible for the initial contact with clients.
-You can easily reach her at (514) 485-7772 Monday to Friday from 9:00AM to 4:00PM.
-You may also leave a message for her at any time or e-mail her at email@example.com.
+Ms. Fleurlie Merveille, our Clinic Receptionist, is responsible for the initial contact with clients.
+You can easily reach her at (514) 485-7772 or by e-mail at INFO@CBTCLINIC.CA

-Our mission is to provide quality and affordable services.
-The fee for service is based on family income, and ranges from $100 to $140.
+Our mission is to provide quality services.
+The fee for service is based on the level of expertise of the therapist, and ranges from $125 for a supervised therapist to $165 for a licensed therapist.
 For evening appointments (after 5:00 pm), a convenience fee of $20 is added to the cost.

 If you have an insurance plan, “Psychological Services” may be covered.
 In general, 30-80% of the fees are covered, to a yearly maximum of $500 to $1,000, depending on the company and the plan.
 Check with your company’s group benefits administrator or your insurance provider for coverage details.
 We will gladly provide you the necessary receipts.

-The goal of the evaluation is to identify your needs and ensure that Cognitive Behavior Therapy is an appropriate and effective treatment.
+Before beginning therapy, it is necessary for to schedule an appointment for an evaluation.
+The goal of the evaluation is to identify your needs, ensure that Cognitive Behavior Therapy is an appropriate and effective treatment, and to determine which one of our psychologists would be the best suited to helping you.

 The evaluation is done through psychometric tests and a meeting with a psychologist.
-Since our clinic is affiliated with the McGill University Health Center (MUHC), interns in psychology, counselling, or psychiatry, may be present with your consent.
+Since we are a teaching clinic, interns in psychology, counselling, or psychiatry, may be present with your consent.
+The cost of the evaluation is 225$.

 Your therapist will be pleased to verbally share the results of your evaluation with you in the first therapy session.
 However, please note that the evaluation is part of the therapy process.
 We do not provide a written report or offer psychological evaluation services per se.